Instadapp/dsa-resolvers-deprecated/README.md

 # DSA Resolvers

-The group of smart contracts which simplifies read operations.
+The smart contracts which simplifies read operations.